Blog post

 • Performance Qualification (PQ)

 Recent studies indicate that EDC frameworks can achieve an impressive average source-to-database error rate of merely 14.3 errors per 10,000 fields, marking a considerable advancement over traditional methods.
-By ensuring consistent and accurate information collection through integrated validation rules, EDC systems significantly enhance the reliability of clinical study outcomes, which is crucial for regulatory submissions and the protection of patient safety.
+By ensuring consistent and accurate information collection through integrated validation rules, EDC systems significantly enhance the reliability of , which is crucial for and the protection of patient safety.
 It is imperative to recognize that precise information is not solely a regulatory requirement; it is a cornerstone of effective clinical research, directly influencing the validity of study outcomes and subsequent treatment decisions.
 To ensure compliance, it is vital for compliance officers to regularly evaluate the CSV process and its various stages, underscoring the importance of in clinical studies.

 Follow the arrows to see the steps needed for validating electronic data collection systems, starting from planning and moving through user requirements to thorough testing.